Samuel Bagín

 Samuel Bagín (born 8 February 2004) is a Slovak professional footballer who plays as a centre-back for Niké Liga club AS Trenčín.

 Club career

-Bagín joined the youth setup at AS Trenčín in 2014 and made his senior debut for the club during the 2022–23 season in the Niké Liga.
+Bagín joined the youth setup at AS Trenčín in 2014.
+He made his senior debut for the club during the 2022–23 season in a 3–0 league loss against Dukla Banská Bystrica, playing the full match.
+In the following match against ViOn Zlaté Moravce, Bagín scored his first goal for Trenčin in the 38th minute.
+The game would end in a 1–1 draw.

-He signed a new professional three-and-half-year contract with the club on 17 November 2023.
+On 17 November 2023, Bagín signed a new professional three-and-half-year contract with the club.

-As of October 2025, he has made forty appearances for the senior team, scoring two goals.